Monte-M/advertise-website-fe-MM/README.md

 ## Option #2 (run website locally on your machine):

-1. Open this file in your source-code editor;
+1. Open this repository in your source-code editor;
 2. Run npm install;
 3. Change .env example file name to .env
 4. Run npm start;